26 Summer Tourist Spots to Avoid -- and Where to Go Instead

 At only 16.8 square miles, Myrtle Beach averages more than 17 million visitors annually -- talk about crowded.
 This coastal resort area is known for celebrity-designed golf courses, a boardwalk lined by arcades, and of course the beach, attracting enormous crowds starting in June when school is out.
 Try September or October instead.

-Check out Ocracoke Island in North Carolina, a place to take a deep breath, slow down, and enjoy good food and nature.
+Check out Ocracoke Island, a place to take a deep breath, slow down, and enjoy good food and nature.
 There's no golf here, and few fancy hotels -- the island doesn't even have a stoplight.
-But its lifeguarded beach was just named the third-best in the United States by Dr. Beach.
+But its lifeguarded beach was has been named the third-best in the United States by Dr. Beach.

 Often passed over in favor of Philadelphia, Pittsburgh offers budget attractions and a buzzing food and arts scene.
 Touring the University of Pittsburgh's 42-story Cathedral of Learning is just $4 for adults, $2 for children.
 The Gothic Revival skyscraper commissioned in 1921 is on the National Register of Historic Places.
 Among the free attractions is the Frick Art & Historical Center, showcasing an extensive antique car collection.